Dagmar of Bohemia: Queen

 Before his first marriage, Valdemar had been betrothed to Richeza of Bavaria, daughter of the Duke of Saxony.
 When that engagement fell through, he married Margaret, now known as Dagmar, in 1205 at Lübeck.
 According to the records of Annales Ryenses (Rydårbogen), in 1206 Queen Dagmar influenced Valdemar to release one of his most fervent enemies, Valdemar, Bishop of Schleswig, who had been held in captivity since 1193.

 In 1209, Queen Dagmar gave birth to Valdemar the Young (c.
 1209–1231).
 Queen Dagmar died on 24 May 1212 while giving birth to her second son, who did not survive.
 Valdemar II elevated Valdemar the Young as co-king at Schleswig in 1218.
 However, Valdemar was accidentally shot with an arrow while hunting at Refsnæs in North Jutland during 1231.

 Not many things are known about Dagmar as a person.
 Most of the image of Dagmar comes from later folksongs, myths and legends, designed to present her as an ideal Christian queen; mild, patient and universally loved, in contrast to her unpopular successor, Queen Berengaria.
-Old folk ballads say that on her deathbed she begged Valdemar to marry Kirsten, the daughter of Karl von Rise, and not the "beautiful flower" Berengária of Portugal.
+Old folk ballads say that on her deathbed she begged Valdemar to marry Kirsten, the daughter of Karl von Rise, and not the "beautiful flower" Berengaria of Portugal.
 In other words, she predicted a struggle for the Danish throne between the sons of Berengaria.

 After Dagmar's death, in order to build good relations with Flanders (a commercially important territory to the west of Denmark's hostile southern neighbours), Valdemar married Berengária of Portugal in 1214.
 Queen Dagmar is buried in St. Bendt's Church in Ringsted, on one side of Valdemar II, with Queen Berengária buried on the other side of the King.